AugustWombat/AugustWombat/README.md

 - 👋 Hi, I’m @AugustWombat
 - 👀 I’m interested in ... keyboards
 - 🌱 I’m currently learning ...
-JavaScript
+C++
 - 💞️ I’m looking to collaborate on ...  nada
 - 📫 How to reach me ... you can't! ;)